-- College owned or managed data that includes information that is not openly shared with the general public but is not specifically required to be protected by statute or regulation. - Unauthorized disclosure would not result in direct financial loss or any legal, contractual, or regulatory violations, but might otherwise adversely impact the college, individuals, or affiliates.
+• College owned or managed data that includes information that is not openly shared with the general public but is not specifically required to be protected by statute or regulation.

-• Level 1 data is intended for use by a designated workgroup, department, or group of individuals within the college.
+- Unauthorized disclosure of Level 1 data and/or information would not result in direct financial loss or any legal, contractual, or regulatory violations, but might otherwise adversely impact the college, individuals, or affiliates. - Level 1 data and/or information is intended for use by a designated workgroup, department, or group of individuals within the college.

-Note: While some forms of internal data can be made available to the public, the data is not freely disseminated without appropriate authorization.
+Note: While some forms of internal data and/or information can be made available to the public, the Level 1 data and/or information is not freely disseminated without appropriate authorization.